 Set out below is the information required by the Rules of Conduct and Client Care for Lawyers of the New Zealand Law Society (“Law Society”).

-10.1 Fees: The basis on which fees will be charged is set out in our letter of engagement.
-When payment of fees is to be made is set out in our Standard Terms of Engagement.
-We may deduct from any funds held on your behalf in our trust account any fees, expenses or disbursements for which we have provided an invoice.
+11.1 Fees: The basis on which fees will be charged is set out in our letter of engagement and these Terms.
+When payment of fees is to be made is set out in our Terms.

 The Law Society operates the Lawyers Complaints Service and you are able to make a complaint to that service.
 To do so, phone 0800 261 801 and you will be connected to the nearest Complaints Service Office, which can provide information and advice about making a complaint.